Australia's AMP shares jump after full-year earnings

-SYDNEY Shares in Australia's AMP Ltd (AMP.AX) rose as much as 10 percent on Thursday after Australia's third-largest retail funds manager said it expected to stop profit declines in its wealth protection unit in 2015.
+SYDNEY Feb 20 Shares in Australia's AMP Ltd rose as much as 10 percent on Thursday after Australia's third-largest retail funds manager said it expected to stop profit declines in its wealth protection unit in 2015.

 AMP reported a 10.6 percent fall in full-year underlying profit to A$849 million ($766.90 million) but said there were encouraging signs in the second half of the year in addressing lapses in insurance policies.